Trump immigration restrictions expected to impact economy long after he leaves White House

 Among the most damaging of Trump’s anti-immigration efforts, according to experts, is his renewed push to deny visas to foreign workers with special skills and expertise that U.S. companies need.

-Two rules issued this week, one by the Labor Department and the other by the Department of Homeland Security, are expected to make it significantly harder for tech firms — many of them in California and elsewhere on the West Coast — to bring on workers from abroad under the so-called H-1B visa program.
+Two rules issued recently, one by the Labor Department and the other by the Department of Homeland Security, are expected to make it significantly harder for tech firms to bring on workers from abroad under the so-called H-1B visa program.

 Many economists say the rules will hurt the U.S. and help its foreign competitors.
 Robert Atkinson, president of the Information Technology and Innovation Foundation, a nonpartisan think tank, said he has started to see recruitment billboards placed by Canadians in Silicon Valley.